Most Orchids bloom once or twice a year and can last up to 120 days; however, seeing a withering Orchid is uncommon.

 The Orchids with a few yellowed leaves indicate that it is discarding the older leaves.
 However, the significant number of leaves turning yellow is a clear sign of distress.

-The excessive yellowing of foliage usually occurs when the roots are decayed or severely stressed from excessive fertilization.
+The excessive yellowing of foliage usually occurs when the roots are decayed or severely stressed from excessive fertilization and overwatering.

 Some yellowing of bottom leaves is common even in dormancy, primarily caused by environmental factors.